pat-nel87/pat-nel87.github.io/content/about.md

 Determined to push further, I returned to school for Computer Science during the COVID era, focusing on cloud infrastructure, automation, and software development.
 This led me to Johnson Controls, where I started as a software development intern and worked my way up to Senior DevOps Engineer, delivering solutions at a global scale.

 As I continue to evolve in my career, I remain deeply excited about the future of technology, automation, and distributed systems.
-I’m passionate about not just keeping up with technological advances but taking an active role in shaping the future—building innovative solutions that optimize infrastructure, scale globally, and empower the next generation of engineers.
+I’m passionate about not just keeping up with technological advances but taking an active role in shaping the future, building innovative solutions that optimize infrastructure, scale globally, and empower the next generation of engineers.

 ## My Expertise
 I specialize in DevOps engineering philosophy, cloud infrastructure, and automation, primarily within the Azure ecosystem.
 My toolkit includes Terraform for infrastructure-as-code, a preference for GitHub Actions for CI/CD pipelines, Kubernetes for container orchestration, and Flux for GitOps workflows.
 I’m also proficient in Go, Python, and Bash scripting, which enables me to automate and streamline complex processes efficiently.